3 Steps to Create a Custom Cursor with HTML, CSS and JavaScript

 Custom cursors offer a brilliant opportunity to infuse your web projects with personality and interactivity.
 Implementing a custom cursor not only elevates the user experience but also serves as an expression of your brand’s personality.

-In this blog, we will learn the steps of creating a custom cursor using HTML, CSS and JavaScript.
+In this blog, you will learn the steps of creating a custom cursor using HTML, CSS, and JavaScript.

 Let’s start!